 Each positive COVID-19 case has many factors to consider and must be addressed individually.
 If there is a risk of viral transfer then you would be notified via phone.

 How can I keep myself safe and help protect others?

-Elms is creating an online informational training that will explain the procedural changes and safety implementations.
+Elms has created an online training module to explain the procedural changes and safety implementations.
 To keep yourself and others safe, you should adhere to the training information which will include the basics:

 - Practicing proper hand hygiene

 - Wearing facial coverings when a six foot distance is not possible